Ben Stuart, Interim Dean

 - the NASA Langley Research Center with its focus on aerospace and virtual environments

-- the Jefferson Laboratories, a major center of nuclear physics
+- the Jefferson Laboratories, a major center of nuclear physics and engineering

-- one of the major international deepwater ports on the east coast of the United States;
+- one of the major international deepwater ports on the east coast of the United States

-- a major ship building and ship repair industry,
+- a major ship building and ship repair industry

 - a major high technology industry base

-- very large military presence and installations
+- a very large presence of military facilities and military contractors

 These assets have enabled the development of distinctive engineering and technology curricula.
 Points of distinction (from other programs in and out of the state) include the following: